Frances Chewning is an actor and creator based in Portland, Oregon and Los Angeles, California.

 She wrote and co-directed the short film The Glasses (2023), a heartfelt dramedy based on her personal experience with her father's Parkinson's disease, which was an Official Selection at Palm Springs ShortFest and HollyShorts among other festivals.
 Next she wrote and directed the award-winning The Pic (2025), a short screwball romantic comedy about motherhood, romance, and communication (missed and otherwise).
 It premiered at HollyShorts in Los Angeles and is currently on its festival run.
 It won an Audience Favorite award at the San Jose International Short Film Festival.

-Her diverse body of work reflects her delight in storytelling in its many forms -- through comedy, theater, music, and film, she loves to create connection and a bit of magic.
+Her diverse body of work reflects her delight in storytelling in its many forms -- through comedy, theater, music, and film.